pallat/snippet/go/echo/README.md

-# The simple way to use logrus in echo context
+# The simply way to use logrus in echo context

 ## The example code